Cycling in Wicklow

 The Glenmalure Lodge provides secure bicycle storage for overnight guests.
 To minimise the amount of movement at the end of an arduous day, guests only have to walk down the stairs to have an informal evening meal served in the lounge followed by a nightcap, all under the same roof.

-The Cycle Superstore in Tallaght have generously donated an Air Stop track pump that is available to any cyclist struggling with a flat tyre.
 The picnic tables outside are perfect for remaining with the bikes whilst enjoying some tea and scones.
-Before heading back out to climb some more hills, take the opportunity to stock up on energy gels which are for sale behind the bar or perhaps pick up a local map of the area if you are unsure of your directions.
+Before heading back out to climb some more hills, take the opportunity to stock up on snacks, chocolate bars and water which are for sale behind the bar or perhaps pick up a local map of the area if you are unsure of your directions.
 Alternatively, if you are at the end of your day, there are coin-operated showers inside that are available for use before packing the bike up in the car and heading home.

 Military Road Cycling Tour

 The rough equivalent of cycling the Wicklow Way is to cycle along the Military Road (R115).
 Like the Wicklow Way, this challenging route also starts in Rathfarnham and finishes at Aughavannagh and is nearly 60km in length.
 It passes four Military Barracks at Glencree, Laragh, Glenmalure and Aughavannagh and crosses the famous Sally Gap en-route.
 Those wishing to make the journey and spend the night in Wicklow will find the Glenmalure Lodge to be the ideal overnight stop.

 Those cycling along the Military Road between Laragh and Glenmalure will pass a memorial of one of Ireland’s finest cyclists.
 Shay Elliot (1934-1971) was the first ever Irish cyclist to wear a yellow jersey in a Tour de France, which he held it for three days in 1963.